Plan like your life depended on it.

 It was a complete perspective shift, not going to lie.
 "Stay-at-Home Mum" was never on my list of life choices.
 Police officer, olympic cyclist, pony...these existed as options for what I was going to be when I grew up.
 The weirdly intrusive societal pressures and expectations an individual faces when they do stay at home is quite real, not just lazy liberal whining.
 What people thought were throwaway comments would be triggers for me and cause doubt, harmful negative self-talk, with bouts of depression and anxiety.
 While it ultimately has been a good thing, it's not an easy or easily accepted choice in these modern times.
 I have gained skills in time management, child development, education, finances, nutrition, organization, peer support, health, community-building, household repairs, small animal welfare, and empowerment.
 Dude...if I wanted to lounge in my silks, I've earned it!

 So let's get back to meal plans, we don't function with one now but between our grocery budget, our dining out budget, and our wants to be successful as savvy spenders - the costs of nourishing the family (between $700 and $850 CDN per month) is under control with room for treats.
-I don't coupon, I shop sales, we don't do Costco, we do love Canada's new Food Guide!, we rarely buy junk food because everything tends to be a disappointment compared to my homemade versions - everything from fish 'n chips to Starbucks' Cranberry Bliss Bars to crรชpes
+I don't coupon, I shop sales, we don't do Costco, we do love Canada's new Food Guide!, we rarely buy junk food because everything tends to be a disappointment compared to my homemade versions - everything from fish 'n chips to Starbucks' Cranberry Bliss Bars to crรชpes to Bakewell tarts to burritos it just goes on and on.
+My pro-tip DON'T ever shop when hungry, that just leads to trouble.

-Thank YOU Hyperbole and a Half
+Thank YOU Hyperbole and a Half |

-I will continue my 34 day challenge catch up in another post, as this one took on a life of it's own reflecting on food, family, strategies and life ❤️
+I will continue my 34 day challenge catch up in another post, as this one took on a life of it's own reflecting on food, family, strategies and life โค๏ธ

 Comments